Last updated April 27, 2020 at 6:45 p.m.

 19. I am a high school student considering Penn State.
 How is the admissions process affected by these changes?
 Can I still visit campus?

 The Admissions office will be available to all prospective students and their families Monday through Friday, 8:00 a.m. to 5:00 p.m. via email and telephone.
 Although we cannot host visits to campus at this time, virtual (online) appointments are available upon request.
 Please note that all larger events (e.g., open houses, receptions) have been postponed for the spring.
+Some admissions events are being offered virtually.
 If you would like to discuss your financial aid package, please call our Student Aid office at 570‑675‑9242.